go-niom/niom-docs/docs/overview/in-short.md

      // ....other codes
 }
 ```
-The `initConnectors()` from [connecter.go]("") may use to initialize the app level connector such logger, database, etc. The `registerMiddleware` may to register global middle ware he we have initialized api logger to monitor the request whereas `registerRouters` may use to register child router  and router level middleware.
-Complete code can be [here](https://github.com/go-niom/niom-sample/blob/master/server/server.go) which is well commented for self understanding
+The `initConnectors()` from connecter.go may use to initialize the app-level connector such as logger, database, etc. The `registerMiddleware` you may use to register global middleware here we have initialized API logger to monitor the request whereas `registerRouters` may use to register child router and router level middleware.
+Complete code can be [here](https://github.com/go-niom/niom-sample/blob/master/server/server.go) which is well commented for self-understanding.